 \section{Abstract}

-{Using the hotspot imaging method, this paper investigates the motion trajectory of plasma in the plunging region before and after the Comisso-Asenjo mechanism.
-Following a brief review of the magnetic reconnection process in the plunging region of a Kerr black hole, we introduce the hotspot model and imaging method.
-Based on numerical simulations, we separately study the hotspot images in the plunging region without magnetic reconnection, with magnetic reconnection, and when the escape condition is not met.
-We also compare these with hotspot images in the circular orbit region.
-The results show that for hotspot images without magnetic reconnection, if the plasma follow plunging orbits, the flare intensity gradually decreases, whereas if they follow circular orbits, the flare intensity remains nearly constant.
-Additionally, we find that in the plunging region, the signal for energy extraction is weaker compared to that in the circular orbit region.}
+{Employing the hotspot imaging technique, this work investigates the plasma motion trajectories prior to and following the Comisso-Asenjo mechanism within the plunging region.
+After a concise overview of the magnetic reconnection process in the plunging region of a Kerr black hole, we present the hotspot model and the associated imaging methodology.
+Through numerical simulations, we separately examine the hotspot images in the plunging region under three conditions: no magnetic reconnection, with magnetic reconnection, and when the escape condition fails.
+These outcomes are also contrasted with hotspot images in the circular orbit zone.
+Our findings reveal that for hotspot images without magnetic reconnection, when the plasma follows plunging orbits, the flare strength gradually declines; conversely, for circular orbits, the flare strength remains approximately constant.
+Additionally, we observe that the signal indicative of energy extraction is less conspicuous in the plunging region compared to the circular orbit region.}